mboughaba/vim-lessmess/README.md

 ## Usage
-Out of the box, this plugin will clean trailing white-space, fix mixed-indent and remove empty lines at the end of a file when the file is saved.
+Out of the box, this plugin will clean trailing white-spaces, fix mixed-indents and remove empty lines at the end of a file when the file is being saved.
 In more technical details, there are two important functions `LessmessExecute` and `LessmessDisplayToggle`.

-### Automagically remove all annoying white-spaces :heavy_check_mark:
+### Automagically :dizzy: remove all annoying white-spaces :heavy_check_mark:
 White-spaces removal `onsave` is enabled by default.
 Just save the buffer and the file is clean.